 It began in Europe in 2005 and today is celebrated in roughly 130 countries across the world.
 SID seeks to increase awareness about safety issues in the global online community such as cyber-bullying, hate speech, radicalization, media literacy, and fake news.
 Each year, the event focuses on a theme that is relevant to current issues.

-In 2018, Safer Internet Day will be celebrated on Tuesday, February 6th—and the theme will be “Create, connect and share respect: A better Internet starts with you.”
+In 2021, Safer Internet Day will be celebrated on Tuesday, February 2nd—and the theme will be “Together for a better internet”.